flyteorg/flyte/rsts/concepts/tasks.rst

 "Dynamic tasks" is a misnomer.
 Flyte is one-of-a-kind workflow engine that ships with the concept of truly `Dynamic Workflows <https://blog.flyte.org/dynamic-workflows-in-flyte>`__!
 Users can generate workflows in reaction to user inputs or computed values at runtime.
-These executions are evaluated to generate a static graph before execution commences.
-Such static graphs are shareable, and reproducible without any external infrastructure.
+These executions are evaluated to generate a static graph before execution.

 Extending Task
 ---------------